Edwin Sandys (1561–1629): Theological positions

-Edwin Sandys shared with his brother George a leaning toward English Arminian theology and a reject of Calvinist predestinarianism.
+Edwin Sandys shared with his brother George a leaning toward English Arminian theology and rejected Calvinist predestinarianism.
 Through his writings he also positioned himself theologically, and is described as a proto-Arminian.
 Because of his anti-Calvinist views, he won the attention of the leading Dutch Arminian Hugo Grotius.

 Later life and legacy

 Sandys died in October 1629, leaving a £1500 endowment to the University of Oxford to fund a lecture in metaphysics.

 Sandys is buried in Northbourne Church in Kent with his last wife Catherine.